Simmarith/mqtt-morser/README.md

 # MQTT Morser

-this programm just sends messages to an mqtt server if wires are shortened.
+this programm just sends messages to an mqtt server if wires are shorted.
 You can however extend it to your needs pretty easily.

 ## Setup